Ghazal-projects/portfolio/README.md

 ## About

+## About

-PhD researcher focusing on cloud computing, serverless systems, and applying machine learning to networking and security challenges.
+I'm a PhD student at the [Kahlert School of Computing](https://www.cs.utah.edu/) at the University of Utah, where I work with [Prof. Robert Ricci](https://www.flux.utah.edu/profile/ricci) as part of the [Flux Research Group](https://www.flux.utah.edu/).
+My research focuses on cloud computing, serverless systems, and applying machine learning to solve challenges in networking and security.

-## Research Areas

-- Cloud & Serverless Computing
-- Traffic Scheduling & Resource Allocation
-- AI/ML for Networking and Security

 ## Contact